iamvickynguyen/jabberwocky/index.md

 ### Hi there!

 It all started with a challenge from my friend, Nhi.
 She challenged me to write about what I learned in the last 2 months in 600 words.
 Instead of diving into writing, I spent 2 days on creating this blogging website.
 Who knows, I may need a place to store bunch of my writings in the future, or I may end up with 1 post.
-We will see.
+We'll see.

-I am interested in programming, especially competitive programming.
-Well, I am currently a newbie, but my goal is to become red on Codeforces.
+I'm interested in programming, especially competitive programming.
+Well, I'm currently a newbie, but my goal is to become red on Codeforces.
 So most of my posts here will be my summaries or reviews about algorithms/data structures I learned, and interesting problems I encountered.
-Mainly I write for myself.
+Even though I mainly write for myself, I'm happy to see your comments.
 If you find my posts helpful then great!

-I am not an expert in programming, so there may be some flaws here and there.
-If you notice any, please feel free to create a pull request by clicking `Edit this page on GitHub` at the bottom of the post that needs to be fixed.
+Since I'm not an expert in programming, there may be some flaws here and there.
+If you notice any, please feel free to leave a comment or create a pull request by clicking `Edit this page on GitHub` at the bottom of the post that needs to be fixed.

-Thank you for visiting!
+Thanks for visiting!